sndriss/sndriss-autify-take-home-test/README.md

 Backend Engineer Take Home Test

 ## Installation Guide
 This solution is built using `Node.js` and requires at least `v18.12.1`.
+This version was used as it is the recommended version for most users (per [NodeJS Docs](https://nodejs.org/en/ at the time of writing 12/22/22)).
+Further, Node 18 began supporting `fetch`, natively as it used to have to be imported via the [node-fetch](https://www.npmjs.com/package/node-fetch) package.
+**_Note_: the script will display a warning message when fetch is invoked as it is being treated as an experimental feature in this version of Node.**

 Build docker image for the project
 ```